 In my post, I show you how to backup your WordPress website and database with a free plugin, step by step.

-Creating a blog takes a lot of hard work it is essential you backup your blog to prevent you from losing your content.
+Creating a blog takes a lot of hard work it is essential you backup your blog to prevent losing your content.

 I once had an issue with my hosting company’s server.
 The only solution was to delete my site.
 With a backup, you can restore your website and database.